Health hazards caused by flame-retardant products?

 In addition, not only in different countries, but even regionally in Germany different statements are made about what may be disposed of and how.
 In case of doubt, you should also consult someone who is familiar with the waste management system in your region.

-With our M1 certified product EventGarant, the French manufacturer explicitly says: “Due to the flame retardant finish of the paper, it cannot be disposed of via the waste paper.
+With our M1 certified product EventGarant M1, the manufacturer explicitly says: “Due to the flame retardant finish of the paper, it cannot be disposed of via the waste paper.
 The paper is not easily recyclable.
 Thermal recycling is only possible after consultation with the recycler and in compliance with official regulations.
 Small quantities can be disposed of as residual waste”.

 However, the M1 label is not the only reason for this, because the manufacturer names our scenery papers, which are also certified according to this standard and optimized for printing, easy to recycle and also guarantees the use of exclusively non-toxic and halogen-free flame retardants.